 I grew up in Europe, so our idea of Halloween is more based in ancient traditions than the more fun, over the top U.S. take on the holiday.
 Hocus Pocus offers a real glimpse at a proper American Halloween, from the schoolteacher telling scary stories (and then spooking students with a streamer) while wearing a witch’s hat, to the amazing decorations on virtually every house in Max and Dani’s neighbourhood (no joke, I would die to go into Allison’s posh, candy-filled pad and eat that witch lollipop).

 Halloween features some festive decorations too, but it’s mostly jack-o-lanterns and a couple costumes (one of which is young Michael’s, right at the outset).
-It’s not that it doesn’t feel Halloween-y, because it totally does, and there’s something super creepy about the worst possible thing happening on the freakiest night of the year, but there’s no way Carpenter’s movie — or any other movie, for that matter — even comes close to evoking the Halloween spirit as Hocus Pocus does.
+It’s not that it doesn’t feel Halloween-y, because it totally does, and there’s something super creepy about the worst possible thing happening on the freakiest night of the year, but there’s no way Carpenter’s movie–or any other movie, for that matter–even comes close to evoking the Halloween spirit as effectively as Hocus Pocus does.

 Every single moment of the flick is Halloween inflected, from the setting, to the various townspeople the characters run into (“They thought I was a real cop!”, “Teenagers again.
 I hate Halloween”), the parties they visit, the costumes, the candy.
 It’s all super festive and spooky.
 Even if we found out this movie was shot in California in the dead of summer, it wouldn’t matter.

-By the same token, it feels like Halloween when you watch it, even if it’s the middle of April (anybody reading from the U.K./Ireland knows Film4 shows it throughout the year — though still not enough, if you ask me).
+By the same token, it feels like Halloween when you watch it, even if it’s the middle of April (anybody reading from the U.K./Ireland knows Film4 has been known to air it throughout the year–though still not enough, if you ask me).

 The other thing to remember about Hocus Pocus is that it’s genuinely frightening at times.
 The opening sequence sees the life-force sucked out a little girl before her corpse is unceremoniously hidden beneath a shawl.
 The spell the witches put on Thackery is scary as all hell (strip him of his baby fat? shudder), as are Winnie’s electrocution powers.